Winning Sales Funnel Stages and Strategy Explained for 2025

 Think about how you want your prospects to engage at each of these funnel steps.

-When you create engagement for the middle of the sales funnel, you’ll need to build trust with more of a direct approach.
+When you create engagement in the middle of the sales funnel, you’ll need to build trust with a more direct approach.

 But don’t just call a prospect for the sake of calling.

-You’ll want to focus on sharing high-quality content via email or making calls with an educational purpose in mind, not just on meeting your MB quota.
+You should focus on sharing high-quality content via email or making calls with an educational purpose, not just on meeting your MB quota.

 “Your sales funnel is your opportunity pipeline, and that’s where most people fail.
 They think they want this big wide funnel filled with lots of deals, so they appear busy.
 It’s a bad thing.”